dkbalachandar/cleancode-notes/README.md

 ### Chapter:7 Exception Handling
 1. Use exception rather than return codes
 2. Use unchecked exception where ever possible.
 Because adding checked exception to an existing method will trigger lot of change if that method is used in many places.
-3. Provide context with exceptions
+3. Provide context such as error and its reason along with exception.
 4. Define Exception Classes in Terms of a Caller’s Needs.
 If you happen to use third party library and you want to handle error scenario, then its better to create a wrapper class and handle the error in it.
 5. Define the Normal flow.
 To handle the special scenario, we can follow SPECIAL CASE PATTERN.
 You create a class or configure an object to handles a special case for you.
 When you do the client does not have to deal with exceptional behavior.
 6. Don’t pass NULL and return NULL